hyungccho/backbone_material/projects/w7d1-pokedex-i.md

 **Pokedex.Views.Pokemon.refreshPokemon**

 Next, write a `refreshPokemon` method.
 This method should fetch all the Pokemon by fetching `this.pokemon`.
-Iterate through the `this.pokemon`, calling `addPokemonToList`.
+Iterate through `this.pokemon`, calling `addPokemonToList`.

-In 'app/assets/javascripts/pokedex.js', at the end of 'window.Pokedex.initialize', add a call to refreshPokemon.
+In `app/assets/javascripts/pokedex.js`, at the end of `window.Pokedex.initialize`, add a call to refreshPokemon.

 You can verify this is working by reloading the page; your Pokemon